bcperth01/blogV1/readme.md

    **In Progress** Make nice registration and login forms, and add navigation items
 2. Optionally add a JWT strategy
 3. Optionally add Google/Github strategies
-4. Update the new article route to include the user id of the logged in user.
+4. **Done** Update the new article route to include the user id of the logged in user.
-5. Implement the publish route and factor published = true into the list articles route.\
+5. Implement the publish route and factor published = true into the list articles route. add publishReq to articles
    Also list articles newest to oldest.
 6. Allow admins only to delete an article
 7. allow admins and the owner to edit an article.
+8. **Done** Create the Home and About pages (as markdown articles)
+9. Make the article list into cards
+10. Add admin route to manage articles
+11. Add admin route to manage users